Prashantsingh-97/grocery-stop/README.md

 Code along project from react-tutorial.app by JAD JOUBRAN with some added CSS and react functionalities.

+After visitng website through github pages please click on Home or website logo to begin.

+---

+# About Project

+This project is made using React18 and routes are managed by react-router-dom.

+For products it uses a custom fetch hook to fetch all the products from API provided by JAD.

 ---

 # Getting Started with Create React App